-How Gifts Can Affect Medicaid Eligibility
+Elder Law: How Gifts Can Affect Medicaid Eligibility

-We’ve all heard that it’s better to give than to receive, but if you think you might someday want to apply for Medicaid long-term care benefits, you need to be careful because giving away money or property can interfere with your eligibility.
+One in seven seniors will need long-term care services at some point in their later years.
+Someday, you might want to apply for Medicaid coverage of long-term care benefits.
+You need to be careful because giving away money or property can interfere with your eligibility.

 Any transfer that you make, however innocent, will come under scrutiny.
 For example, Medicaid does not have an exception for gifts to charities.
 If you give money to a charity, it could affect your Medicaid eligibility down the road.

-Spending a lot of cash all at once or over time could prompt the state to request documentation showing how the money was spent.
+Spending a great deal of cash all at once or over time could prompt the state to request documentation showing how the money was spent.
 If you don't have documentation showing that you received fair market value in return for a transferred asset, you could be subject to a transfer penalty.

 - your spouse